Serving West Palm Beach, Boca Raton, Port St. Lucie and South Florida 561-658-1789

 Can I Keep My House if I File Chapter 7 in Florida?

 If you are struggling with paying debts, you may be considering bankruptcy.
-Bankruptcy has a lot of advantages.
-It can wipe out debts and free up more of your money so you can start over.
+Bankruptcy offers many advantages.
+It can wipe out debts and free up more of your money, allowing you to start over.

-There are two main types of bankruptcy for consumers: Chapter 7 and Chapter 13.
+There are two main types of consumer bankruptcy: Chapter 7 and Chapter 13.
 In Chapter 7 bankruptcy, your assets are sold to pay off creditors.
 In Chapter 13 bankruptcy, you get to keep all your assets because you are in a repayment plan.
 You get three to five years to catch up on payments.

-What this means is that in Florida, no matter how much equity you have in your home, you are allowed to keep it if you file for Chapter 7 bankruptcy.
+This means that in Florida, no matter how much equity you have in your home, you are allowed to keep it if you file for Chapter 7 bankruptcy.
 This is good news if you want to keep your home and are current on payments.

 However, if you are behind on payments and it is unlikely you will be able to catch up, then the lender can take action under the law.
 Chapter 7 bankruptcy will stop a foreclosure, but only temporarily.
 Eventually, the bank will foreclose, and the house will no longer be yours.
-You will not make any more payments, but you will have to move out.
+You will no longer make any payments, but you will have to move out.

 It is more likely that your house will be protected under Chapter 7 bankruptcy if the following apply: